SabreBirdOne/BlasterBrowser/docs/database_schema.md

 The database records all launch mechanisms commonly seen in the Hobby.
 - Each row has just one unique type in the database: springer, stringer, flywheel, hpa, aeb, etc.

-The database collects data about many shops:
-- Each shop has a name that uniquely identifies it in the database
-- Each shop has a link, and a description

-The database collects data about blaster listings.
+The database collects data about listings.
-- Each blaster listing is uniquely identified by an ID in the database
+- Each listing is uniquely identified by an ID in the database
-- Each blaster listing has a price.
+- Each listing has a price.
 Listings with variable prices have a price of -1.
-- Each blaster listing may have a name, link to the a webpage, and a description.
+- Each listing may have a name, link to the a webpage, and a description.

 The next set of entities describe blaster parts in the hobby.

 The database stores parts information:
 - Each part has a unique id in the database
-- Each part has a name, and a stock indicator (for computing stock performance)
+- Each part has a name, and a stock indicator
-- Each part has 4 numbers for mean, sd, max, min of dart velocity effect (fps)
 - Each part has a material: aluminum, brass, anonized, 3d_printed, abs, etc.
 - Each part has a part type, and description